• Skip to primary navigation

 Roast Pumpkin Soup (without cream)

-3. Add a little water to the cooked soup if needed - the finished soup might be quite thick.
+3. Add a little water to the cooked soup if needed.
+The finished soup might be quite thick.
 Add a little water to bring it to the right consistency if needed.
 Remember you can always add more, but you can't take it away so add a small amount at a time.

 🙋 FAQs